 The only plant in which I have seen discussion and training on fire safety was the Thomson Press commercial printing offset plant in Faridabad in the 1970s.
 Nevertheless, there was a fire in the oven of its web offset heatset press in the plant in those days – which could have been because of the poor maintenance of the oven and also the general tendency of piling both dampening solution and ink on the papers substrates.
 This led to the continuous raising of oven temperature for curing the heavy layers of ink while printing.

 There was an explosion in the oven of a heatset web press in Chennai about 20 years ago.
 About 15 years ago, the entire building of a label press burned down on the main road in Noida – fire engines were there for several days.
 This is just to say that fires and explosions are a danger and hazard in all types of printing plants and they also happen at major brand owners processing and packaging plants – in fact, industrial fires can happen in any process and setting where energy is used.
+Have you been involved in a car accident while driving for work?
+Read about the employer liability for employee car accident on Tingey Injury Law Firm’s website.

 The flexible packaging industry is meant to be or should be, organized.
 It routinely handles flammable plastic substrates prone to static electricity and discharges, inks that are based on and diluted with volatile solvents, and uses curing systems that are generally hot air ovens.
 And not just the pressroom, since a new cast polypropylene CPP line and metallizer in India also caught fire recently.